canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    watch -c 'juju status --color | grep -E "blocked|error|maintenance|waiting|App|Unit"'

-This will periodically run a `juju status` command and filter to components which are in a state of `blocked`, `error`, `maintenance` or `waiting` i.e not `active`.
+This will periodically run a `juju status` command and filter to components which are in a state of `blocked`, `error`, `maintenance` or `waiting` i.e. not `active`.
 When this output becomes empty except for the “App” and “Unit” headings, then we know all statuses are active and our system is ready.

 Don’t be surprised if some of the components’ statuses change to `blocked` or `error` every now and then.
 This is expected behaviour, and these statuses should resolve by themselves as the bundle configures itself.
 However, if components remain stuck in the same error states for more than 5 minutes or so, consult the troubleshooting steps below.